keithyin/mynotes/pytorch/torchtext-tutorial/dataset.md

-        sort_key (callable): A key to use for sorting dataset examples for batching together examples with similar lengths to minimize padding. examples (list(Example)): The examples in this dataset.
-            fields: A dictionary containing the name of each column together with its corresponding Field object.
-Two columns with the same Field object will share a vocabulary.
-        fields (dict[str, Field]): Contains the name of each column or field, together with the corresponding Field object.
+        sort_key (callable): A key to use for sorting dataset examples for batching together examples with similar lengths to minimize padding. examples (list(Example)): The examples in this dataset. fields (dict[str, Field]): Contains the name of each column or field, together with the corresponding Field object.
 Two fields with the same Field object will have a shared vocabulary.